Quick Answer

 A weak bed wall or unsupported head area

-Beds usually feel calmer when they rest against a solid wall and have a stronger visual anchor.
+Beds feel calmer when they rest against a solid wall and have a stronger visual anchor.
 Too much openness behind the headboard can make the room feel less settled.

 Mirrors reflecting the bed